 8. Socks: High-quality socks are critically important for a day in the Tetons.
 Look for performance socks such as Smartwool that wick water off your feet and are anti-microbial.
 They will keep your feet dry in your boots and pad your skin against possible blisters.

 9. Web Belt: A sturdy belt is useful for holding your bear mace and pants up when in the whitewater!
-Try Jackson Hole's Mountain Khaki's web belt.
+See your choices at JD High Country Outfitters on Town Square.